CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-09.md

    azd up
    ```

-8. Please select your Azure subscription to use, enter `1`, and click on the **Enter** button.
+8. Please select your Azure subscription to use, insert,`1` and click on the **Enter** button.

    ![](../media/img29.png)

-9. Please select an Azure location to use, select the location as **East US 2** location, and click on the **Enter** button.
+9. Please select an Azure location to use, select the location as **East US 2,** and click on the **Enter** button.
 You can change the location using the up and down arrows.

 10. Next, select the **AzureAIrg-02** resource group and hit **ENTER**.

-11. Once the deployment succeeds, you will see the following message **SUCCESS: Your application was provisioned and deployed to Azure**.
+11. Once the deployment succeeds, you will see the following message: **SUCCESS: Your application was provisioned and deployed to Azure**.
 The deployment might take 5-10 minutes.
 It is producing a web package file, then creating the resource and publishing the package to the app service.

 12. Navigate back to the Azure portal and select **App service** from the **AzureAIrg-02** resource group.

-13. Next, click on **Browse** to open your Web application.
+13. Next, click on **Browse** to open your web application.

     ![](../media/img53.png)